qureshiaquib/qureshiaquib.github.io/_posts/2024-11-29-multiple-tenants-one-enterprise-agreement.md

 Special thanks to [Darshit Shah](https://www.linkedin.com/in/darushah/) for validating the content.

 I hope this blog will help you in designing the proper Enterprise Agreement and it's tenant association during a spin-off.
+Share the blogpost if you like it.

 Happy Learning!